k0f1/configuring-linux-web-server/README.md

 ### Switch to postgresql object with
 cd to the the home and use
 `sudo -i -u postgres`
-Use this command to start the Postgres interactive shell and to switch user to Postgres: You must be already logged in as a sudo user at the
+Use this command to start the Postgres interactive shell and to switch user to Postgres:, You must be already logged in as a sudo user at the

 * Create database user with:
 `postgresql@IP Adress: createruser -P <username>`